aviondb/aviondb/CONTRIBUTING.md

 #### Moderation

-In cases where community members transgress against the values above or in the Code, members of the IpfsDB Community Moderation team will use a three-strike warning system, where the aggressor will be warned twice before they are permanently excluded from IpfsDB community spaces.
-This code applies to Gitter, IRC, and GitHub, and any other future space that the IpfsDB community uses for communication.
-For interactions between IpfsDB community members outside of this space, the code also applies if the interactions are reported and deemed to be interfering with community members safely working on IpfsDB together.
+In cases where community members transgress against the values above or in the Code, members of the AvionDB Community Moderation team will use a three-strike warning system, where the aggressor will be warned twice before they are permanently excluded from AvionDB community spaces.
+This code applies to Gitter, IRC, and GitHub, and any other future space that the AvionDB community uses for communication.
+For interactions between AvionDB community members outside of this space, the code also applies if the interactions are reported and deemed to be interfering with community members safely working on AvionDB together.
 Moderation conversations, where more serious than simple warnings, will occur in private repositories or by email to ensure anonymity for reporters, and to ensure the safety of the moderators.
 To report an instance, please see the emails in the [Code of Conduct](CODE_OF_CONDUCT.md).

 ### Reporting Issues

-If you find bugs, mistakes, inconsistencies in the IpfsDB specs, code or documents, please let us know by filing an issue at the appropriate issue tracker.
+If you find bugs, mistakes, inconsistencies in the AvionDB specs, code or documents, please let us know by filing an issue at the appropriate issue tracker.
 No issue is too small.